> Literary Awards in the Granite State

 New Hampshire Literary Awards

 Presented every other year, the New Hampshire Literary Awards honor outstanding literary achievements, recognize, and promote public interest in, New Hampshire writers.
-The award is sponsored by the New Hampshire Writers' Project.
+The award is sponsored by the New Hampshire Writers' Project in partnership with the Center for the Book at the New Hampshire State Libary.

 Sarah Josepha Hale Award